-This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents as part of the annual school district support plan development process to determine if changes need to be made to better serve the needs of the district's students.
+This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents as part of the annual school district support plan development process3 to determine if changes need to be made to better serve the needs of the district's students.
 The superintendent, or his/her designee, shall select the composition of the review panel.

 Sufficient information relating to Smart Core and the district's graduation requirements shall be communicated to parents and students to ensure their informed understanding of each.
-This may be accomplished through any or all of the following means:
+This may be accomplished through any or all of the following means:4

-- Inclusion in the student handbook of the Smart Core curriculum and graduation requirements; - Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically for the purpose of informing the public on this matter; - Discussions held by the school's counselors with students and their parents; and/or - Distribution of a newsletter(s) to parents or guardians of the district's students.
+Inclusion in the student handbook of the Smart Core curriculum and graduation requirements; Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically for the purpose of informing the public on this matter; Discussions held by the school's counselors with students and their parents; and/or Distribution of a newsletter(s) to parents or guardians of the district's students.

 Administrators, or their designees, shall train newly hired employees, required to be licensed as a condition of their employment, regarding this policy.
-The district's annual professional development shall include the training required by this paragraph.
+The district's annual professional development shall include the training required by this paragraph.5 including the waiving of specific courses that are required for graduation if similar coursework has been satisfactorily completed.

-To the best of its ability, the District shall follow the requirements covering the transfer of course credit and graduation set forth in the Interstate Compact on Educational Opportunity for Military Children for all students who meet the definition of "eligible child" in Policy 4.2-ENTRANCE REQUIREMENTS including the waiving of specific courses that are required for graduation if similar coursework has been satisfactorily completed.
+To the best of its ability, the District shall follow the requirements covering the transfer of course credit and graduation set forth in the Interstate Compact on Educational Opportunity for Military Children for all students who meet the definition of "eligible child" in Policy 4.2-ENTRANCE REQUIREMENTS